Zero Waste Underwear Brands

 Highlights: ReGirlfriend Recycling Program, Fabric from recycled bottle, Fair Trade

 Description: Girlfriend Collective was co-founded by Ellie Dihn and Quang Dihn and makes bras, undies, and active wear out of recycled plastic bottles.
 The post-consumer bottles are collected from Taiwan and then manufactured in Vietnam.
 Their bras are each made out of 11 water bottles - how cool!
+They are normalizing using recycled plastic as a material for underwear.
 The brand also promotes size inclusivity with all of their products ranging from XXS to 6XL.

-I have three of Girlfriend Collective's bras that I love (more coming on bras soon!).
+I have three of Girlfriend Collective's bras that I love!
+Looking for zero waste bra recommendations, too?

 HQ Location: Denmark